hkopp/hkopp.github.io/_posts/2015-02-08-hating-python.md

 ---
 layout: post
-category : Computer Trick
+category: Computer Stuff
-tags : [python,ubuntu,rant]
+tags: [python,ubuntu,rant]
 ---
 ## Broken Pip
 So I managed upgrading Ubuntu from 12.04 to 14.04 and somehow even fixed some issues with tex by typing obscure commands in my shell.